HOW CAN EMERGENCY DEPARTMENTS COLLABORATE WITH SOCIAL WELFARE INSTITUTIONS TO BETTER MEET OUR PATIENTS' HEALTH-RELATED SOCIAL NEEDS?

 Project Directors: Dennis Hsieh, M.D., J.D., Resident, Department of Emergency Medicine; Lia Losonszy, M.D., M.P.H., Resident, Department of Emergency Medicine; Valerie Edwards, LCSW, Director, Department of Social Services; Rebecca Alvarado, MSW, Director, Health Advocates; Kimi Tahara, Coordinator, Health Advocates

 Health Advocates is an innovative project, jointly developed by the Levitt Center and the Alameda Health System, that aims to enhance our capacity to meet the resource and legal needs of our patients from a perspective that recognizes the critical importance of social and economic determinants of health.
-We aim to improve the health of low-income patients, enhance the patient experience, increase access to primary care, and ultimately reduce emergency room utilization, inpatient hospitalization, and health care costs.
+Our goal is to improve the health of low-income patients, enhance the patient experience, increase access to primary care, and ultimately reduce emergency room utilization, inpatient hospitalization, and health care costs.
 The project brings together student volunteers, social workers, and lawyers to provide a continuum of care for our patients’ social, economic, and legal needs that allows each patient advocate to work at the top of his or her license.

 STOP TRAFFICKING NOW: ENDING THE COMMERCIAL SEXUAL EXPLOITATION OF CHILDREN